Muhammad Ibrahim Mir Sialkoti

-Mir Sialkoti was also a major antagonist of Mirza Ghulam Ahmad and the early Ahmadiyya movement and wrote several books rejecting Qadianiat.
-Mir Sialkoti was one of the founding members of All-India Muslim League.
+Mir was also a major antagonist of Mirza Ghulam Ahmad and the early Ahmadiyya movement and wrote several books rejecting Qadiyanism.
+Mir was one of the founding members of All-India Muslim League.

 Biography

 Muhammad Ibrahim Mir Sialkoti was born in 1874 in a religious family of British India's Sialkot.
 He studied the Quran at home and passed Matric exams in 1895 from Mission High school Gandam Mandi Sialkot.
 In 1895, after completing his Matric Ibrahim Mir Sialkoti took admission in Sialkot's Murree College where he was a class fellow of British Indian great Urdu poet Allama Iqbal, the Poet of the East and National Poet of Pakistan.

 Mir Sialkoti learnt Hadith from Syed Nazeer Husain Dehlavi.
 Sialkoti knew Arabic and Persian as well.

 Works

 Sialkoti has written more than twenty books.
 Most of them are in Urdu language, some of those are: